ARCHER2-HPC/archer2-docs/docs/data-tools/spack.md

     auser@ln01:~> spack install gromacs@2024.2%gcc+mpi

 would use the GCC compiler to install an MPI-enabled version of GROMACS version 2024.2.

+!!! tip
+    Spack needs to bootstrap the installation of some extra software in order to function, principally `clingo` which is used to solve the dependencies required for an installation.
+The first time you ask Spack to concretise a spec into a precise set of requirements, it will take extra time as it downloads this software and extracts it into a local directory for Spack's use.

 You can find information about any Spack package and the options available to use with the `spack info` command:

     auser@ln01:~> spack info gromacs